Kegels for men?

 The first step is to find your PC muscles.
 You can identify these muscles while urinating.
 Simply stop urinating mid-stream.
 The muscles you use to hold your urine back are your PC muscles.
 They’re the same muscles you can use to avoid passing gas.
 If you’re male, your testicles will also rise when you contract them.

-Easiest Kegel exercise
+Try the easiest Kegel exercise

 Once you’ve found your PC muscles, can practice flexing them.
 Contract and hold your PC muscles for 5 to 20 seconds.
 Then release them.
 You can repeat this simple exercise 10 to 20 times in a row, three to four times a day.
 Gradually build the number of contractions you complete and the amount of time you hold each contraction for.